microsoft/sarif-sdk/docs/Producing effective SARIF.md

 The analysis rules in Step 3 fall into two categories:

 1. Rules that detect structural problems that the schema can't express.
-2. Rules that enforce guidelines for producing high quality SARIF.
+2. Rules that enforce guidelines for producing effective SARIF.

-The validator is incomplete: it does not enforce every structural condition in the spec, nor every guideline for producing high quality SARIF.
+The validator is incomplete: it does not enforce every structural condition in the spec, nor every guideline for producing effective SARIF.
 We hope to continue to add analysis rules in both those areas.

 ### Installing and using the validator